khaledhikmat/ai-event-processor/README.md

 ## Google Vertex

 The reason we want to use Google Vertex as opposed to Gemini API Key is because of the tool argument handling.
-The issue is with how you're using `functiontool.New()`.
+The issue is with how we're using `functiontool.New()`.
 This is a known compatibility issue between the ADK's automatic schema generation and certain Gemini AP variants.

 The `functiontool.New()` helper uses reflection to automatically generate a genai.Schema from your Go structs (`WeatherArgs` and `WeatherResult`).
-Depending on how it generates the schema, it might be using ParametersJsonSchema or other fields that aren't supported by Gemini API (even though they work on Vertex AI).
+Depending on how it generates the schema, it might be using `ParametersJsonSchema` or other fields that aren't supported by Gemini API (even though they work on Vertex AI).

 From the ADK code at `tool/functiontool/functiontool.go`, the automatic schema generation can create schemas that are incompatible with Gemini API's function calling.